NanDotWang/NetworkingKit/README.md

 # NetworkingKit

-This is a homemade Networking framework, and this is the networking approach that I preferred.
+This is the networking approach that I preferred.

 ## Features
 - [x] **APIResource**: Use **APIResource** to capture all api request related content.